 Granulomas are a collection of epithelioid histiocytes (macrophages) that may form in chronic inflammation.
 They may also have associated lymphocytes or an area of central necrosis.

 They arise as a result of persistent, low-grade antigenic stimulation or hypersensitivity.
 The immune system is unable to eliminate the substance and, subsequently, attempts to ‘wall it off’ from the surrounding tissues.
-Some examples of diseases which feature granulomatous inflammation include: tuberculosis, leprosy and Crohn’s disease.
+Some examples of diseases that feature granulomatous inflammation include tuberculosis, leprosy and Crohn’s disease.

 Effects of Chronic Inflammation

 Chronic inflammation can have several complications depending on the area and underlying disease process.
 These include:

 - Fibrosis, e.g. chronic cholecystitis can lead to fibrosis of the gall bladder wall.